defeat the enemy, strongholds and spiritual warfare

 Romans 12:4-5, ESV

 The Body of Christ is a unified diversity of believers.
-We are all interwoven and have specific spiritual gifts God gives us.
-So we should be supporting and encouraging each other.
+We are all interwoven and have specific spiritual gifts that God gives us.
+So, we should support and encourage each other.
 We should be engaging in community, fellowship, and mentoring each other.

 These are all things the world tries to steal from us because the enemy wants to create barriers and force us to live in isolation.